thomasgtaylor/how.wtf/content/post/2023-05-08-use-linux-terminal-as-a-calculator.md

 ---
-title: Use Linux terminal as a calculator
-date: 2023-05-08T01:20:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-05-08 01:20:00-04:00
 description: How to use the Linux terminal as a calculator
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: Use Linux terminal as a calculator
 ---

 Linux provides several methods for calculating expressions using the command line.